 In a toxic relationship, the victim usually feels incapable of challenging their partner’s ideals.
 They avoid voicing their opinions and are oppressed.
 Healthy relationships give the freedom to openly state opinions, which may or may not be opposing, without starting a war in the household.

-Healthy relationships allow room for independence to be your own person.
-Each partner has their own interests, opinions, time to engage in their own activities.
+If you have someone in your life who doesn’t want you to follow your dreams, or even go to the movies without him/her, you may be in a toxic relationship.
+Healthy relationships allow room for independence to be your own person even if it’s not exactly what someone else wants you to be.
+Each partner has their own interests, opinions, time to engage in his or her own activities and passions.
 If a healthy couple manages to come together and openly discuss their days, take interest in each other’s stories, and accept that while they’re in a relationship, they are still their own, unique person.

-Do you know how to spot a healthy relationship?
+Do you know how to spot a toxic friend?
 How about a toxic relationship?
 Take the quiz below to see how much you know: